iomete/iom-docs/docs/guides/sync-data-from-jdbc-sources.md

 ---
 title: From JDBC Sources
 description: Sync Data From JDBC Sources.
-This is an end-to-end guide about how to migrate tables from JDBC sources (MySQL, PostgreSQL, etc.) to iomete and display it in the BI dashboard.
+This is an end-to-end guide about how to migrate tables from JDBC sources (MySQL, PostgreSQL, etc.) to IOMETE and display it in the BI dashboard.
 last_update:
-  date: 10/04/2022
+  date: 03/27/2023
 ---

+import Img from '@site/src/components/Img';

 This is an end-to-end guide about how to migrate tables from JDBC sources (MySQL, PostgreSQL, etc.) to IOMETE and display it in the BI dashboard.
 ___